-I once worked with a first-time CEO who needed to hire a VP of sales.
-He wanted to take charge of the hiring process—then I learned he was preparing by Googling “How to interview VP’s of sales.”
+Here’s a true story from our archives.
+Consider a first-time CEO who needed to hire a VP of sales.
+He wanted to take charge of the hiring process — then we learned he was preparing by Googling “How to interview VPs of sales.”

-As a recruiter, I see too many companies jump into interviewing candidates before they know what they want.
-Instead they go into “shopping” mode, thinking: “I’ll know the right hire when I meet her.”
+As a recruiter, we see too many companies jump into interviewing candidates before they know what they want.
+They go into “shopping” mode, thinking: “I’ll know the right hire when I meet her.”
 This is a dangerous myth.
-Meeting ten qualified people won’t clarify anything.
+Meeting 10 qualified people won’t clarify anything.
 In fact, it confuses the issue.
-Candidates are quick to sniff when the hiring team has no idea what they’re looking for.
-They walk away from interviews feeling like their time was wasted and bash the company afterward.
+Research has shown that unstructured interviews are poor predictors of job performance.
+Plus, candidates can tell that the hiring team has no idea what they’re looking for.
+They walk away from interviews feeling like their time was wasted.
 Companies need to realize every single interaction with a candidate is a branding experience, either positive or negative.

-Here are four signs that a company isn’t ready to hire—and four things hiring companies should do to switch out of shopping and into hiring mode.
+Here are four signs that a company isn’t ready to hire — and four things companies should do to switch out of shopping and into hiring mode.

 1. An unrealistic job description.

 If the job description is an everything-under-the-sun wish list, the company doesn’t know what it wants.
-Job descriptions outlining positions requiring years of experience but also expecting grunt work also signal a lack of clarity.
+Job descriptions that require years of experience and still expect grunt work also signal a lack of clarity.
 If a company’s hiring a CFO, they shouldn’t expect that person to run payroll.
 Likewise, most VPs of engineering aren’t coding.

-Step one for hiring managers should be to gain internal clarity.
+Step one for hiring managers should be gaining internal clarity.
 What pain points should this hire solve?
-What projects are stuck on the back-burner until you fill this role?
+What projects are stuck on the backburner until you fill this role?
 Those two questions will take you a long way towards writing an effective job description.

 2. An unfocused interview.